-- Highly Pathogenic Avian Influenza (HPAI) H5N1 was confirmed in wild birds in California on 7/15/22. - HPAI H5N1 can infect and cause high mortality in both wild and domestic birds, including backyard and commercial flocks.
-Symptoms in wild birds range from asymptomatic or mild to severe disease and death, depending on the species infected. - Risk of transmission of HPAI H5N1 to humans is considered low at this time.
-Individuals that have jobrelated or recreational exposures to birds should wear personal protective equipment (PPE) including mask, eye protection and gloves when handling birds. - Help to protect birds by improving biosecurity and taking precautions to limit the spread of disease between wild and domestic birds (take down bird feeders and bird baths). - Report sick or dead birds to Veterinary Public Health (VPH) by calling 213-288-7060 or by completing this reporting form and emailing it to vet@ph.lacounty.gov.
+- Highly Pathogenic Avian Influenza (HPAI) Eurasian strain H5N1 has been detected in wild birds in Los Angeles and Orange Counties. - HPAI H5N1 can infect and cause high mortality in both wild and domestic birds, including backyard and commercial flocks.
+Symptoms in wild birds range from asymptomatic to severe disease and death, depending on the species infected. - Risk of transmission of HPAI H5N1 to humans is considered low at this time.
+Individuals that have job-related or recreational exposures to birds should wear personal protective equipment (PPE) including a mask, eye protection, gloves, and dedicated footwear and clothing when handling birds. - Birds can be protected by improving biosecurity and taking precautions to limit the spread of disease between wild and domestic birds.
+Take down bird feeders and bird baths.
+Change clothing and change or disinfect footwear when moving between areas of wild birds and domestic birds or poultry. - Report sick or dead birds to Veterinary Public Health (VPH) by calling 213-288-7060 or by completing this reporting form and emailing it to vet@ph.lacounty.gov.
 The public may report dead birds using the VPH online reporting portal.

-Dear Colleagues,
+Dear Veterinary Colleagues: